ibm-cloud-docs/vpc/example-code.md

 ## Monitoring your instance
 {: #monitoring-your-instance-api-tutorial}

 You can monitor the CPU, volume, memory, and network usage of your instance over time in the {{site.data.keyword.cloud_notm}} console.
-Because the monitoring data is stored in {{site.data.keyword.monitoringlong_notm}}, you must be authenticated to an instance of the Monitoring service in your account.
-For more information, see [Monitoring your instances](/docs/vpc?topic=vpc-monitoring).
+Because the monitoring data is stored in {{site.data.keyword.mon_full_notm}}, you must be authenticated to an {{site.data.keyword.mon_full_notm}} instance in your account.
+For more information, see [IBM Cloud monitoring services](/docs/cloud-infrastructure?topic=cloud-infrastructure-monitoring).

 ## (Optional): Delete the resources
 {: #delete-resources-api-tutorial}